W. Lucy & Co.

+Lucy Real Estate comprises two businesses:

+· Lucy Properties is a property owner and lettings & management business within Oxfordshire.

+· Lucy Developments is a developer of residential homes in and around Oxfordshire.

+Lucy Group has operations in 13 countries, trades in 80 countries and employs over 2,000 people.
+In the year ending 31 December 2025, Lucy Group had a turnover of £422m, with Profit Before Tax of £56m.

 History

 The company's origins date back to 1812 when William Carter opened an ironmongery business in Oxford.
 Carter began brass and iron foundry operations in Summertown, Oxford in 1821, which he expanded into the Jericho district of Oxford in 1825, building a large factory, the Eagle Ironworks, next to the strategically important Oxford to Birmingham canal.
 In its early days the company manufactured agricultural machinery and ornamental ironwork such as balconies and railings.
 William Lucy, whose name the company carries, became involved with the company around 1854 at a young age.
 He died in 1873.

 The mainstay of Lucy's business shifted focus in the late 1800s, as it became a key supplier of bookshelves and document storage systems to government offices, universities, museums and libraries, following the introduction of its patented ‘rolling stack’ system of shelving.
 The emerging electricity industry then presented a new opportunity around the turn of the 20th century.

 In 1905, John Reid Dick, a businessman and qualified electrical engineer, was headhunted to join the business as managing director and the company began winning contracts in the electrical industry for street lighting posts, feeder pillars and fuse boxes.
 Expansion in this market continued and between the two world wars the company cemented its reputation as a switchgear and electrical engineering firm, although the foundry played a complementary part, continuing to supply castings and other products to established markets.
-Switchgear and components used in secondary power distribution such as ring main units, remain a significant revenue stream more than 100 years on.
+Switchgear and components used in secondary power distribution, such as ring main units, remain a significant revenue stream more than 100 years on.
 The company expanded its focus to include overseas markets in the late 1960s.

 Gordon Dick was appointed chairman on his father’s death in January 1951.
 A number of the decisions that he took in the first twenty years of his chairmanship were of ‘company making’ proportions.
 They gave the company financial strength and strong market positions.
 Between 1954 and 1966, he bought the freeholds that made up the enlarged Eagle Works site.
 During the 1960s and 70s, further freeholds were bought and properties built that form the core of Lucy Properties’ residential estate.
 On the technical side, with the recruitment of two switchgear design engineers in 1966 through to launch in 1970, Gordon Dick oversaw the development of the oil-insulated Lucy Ring Main Unit; for thirty years this was the company’s ‘flagship’ and most profitable product.
 Moreover, following the recruitment of Ralph Holland in 1968, the company’s sales and marketing effort was re-focused on overseas markets, particularly the Middle East.